SVQ Fabrication and Welding Engineering SCQF level 6

 Core Skills signposting

-Core Skill mappings are carried out by the SSC responsible for the development of an SVQ.
-It is a requirement of SQA Accreditation that every SVQ submission includes information on where possible opportunities for candidates to develop Core Skills exist across the mandatory units.
+Core Skills mapping is carried out by the SSC responsible for the development of an SVQ.
+It is a requirement of Qualifications Scotland Accreditation that every SVQ submission includes information on where possible opportunities for candidates to develop Core Skills exist across the mandatory units.

-Centres should note that mappings are not audited or validated against the Core Skills framework/units so are not accepted by SQA awarding body as evidence towards achievement of the Core Skills units.
+Centres should note that mapping is not audited or validated against the Core Skills framework/units so is not accepted by Qualifications Scotland awarding body as evidence towards achievement of the Core Skills units.

 Information about delivery, assessment, quality assurance and support material